ml-archive/readme/Documentation/how-to-create-an-erd.md

-# How To create an entity relation diagram
+# How to create an entity relationship diagram

+To get a better overview of our database structures we use ERDs.
+This small guide explains how to easily and automically generate it from the command line.

 ## Install Graphviz

 ##### source: https://www.norbauer.com/rails-consulting/notes/erd-diagrams-from-sequel-pro.html
 ```bash
 brew install graphviz
 ```

-## Export Database from Sequel-Pro
+## Export database structure from Sequel Pro
-Edit > Export > Dot
+`Edit > Export > Dot`

 **Note:** uncheck "use case insensitivity links"